-38 Coon, pages 36.
+&lt;sup>38 Coon, pages 36.
 179-180.
 226, 228.
 230, 262.

-39 Cashdan, page 22.
+&lt;sup>39 Cashdan, page 22.
 Coon. pages 268-69, 390; see also page 253.

+go to the bank, do the laundry, fill out income-tax forms, take the car in for maintenance, get a haircut, go to the dentist . . . there was always something that needed to be done.
 Many of the people I now correspond with likewise complain of being busy.
 In contrast, the male Bushman's time was genuinely his own outside of his working hours; he could spend his non-working time as he pleased.
 Bushman women of reproductive age may have had much less leisure time because, like women of all societies, they were burdened with the care of small children.

 But leisure is a modern concept, and the emphasis that anarchoprimitivists put on it is evidence of their servitude to the values of the civilization that they claim to reject.
 The amount of time expended in work is not what matters.
 Many authors have discussed what is wrong with work in modern society, and I see no reason to go over that ground again.
-What does matter is that, apart from monotony, what is wrong with work in modern society is not wrong with the work of nomadic huntergatherers.
+What does matter is that, apart from monotony, what is wrong with work in modern society is not wrong with the work of nomadic hunter-gatherers.
 The hunter-gatherer's work is challenging, both in terms of physical effort and in terms of the level of skill required.
-40 The huntergatherer's work is purposeful, and its purpose is not abstract, remote, or artificial but concrete, very real, and directly important to the worker: He works to satisfy the physical needs of himself, his family, and other people to whom he is personally close.
-Above all, the nomadic huntergatherer is a free worker: He is not exploited, he is subservient to no boss, no one gives him orders;41 he designs is own work-day, if not as an individual then as a member of a group that is small enough so that every individual can participate meaningfully in the decisions that are made42.
-Modern jobs tend to be psychologically stressful, but there are reasons to believe that primitive people's work typically involved little psychological stress.
-43 Hunter-gatherers' work often monotonous, but it true of all Bushman groups).
-Among the Mbuti, according to Turnbull, "homosexuality is never alluded to except as a great insult, under the most dire provocation."279
+40 The hunter-gatherer's work is purposeful, and its purpose is not abstract, remote, or artificial but concrete, very real, and directly important to the worker: He works to satisfy the physical needs of himself, his family, and other people to whom he is personally close.
+Above all, the nomadic hunter-gatherer is a free worker: He is not exploited, he is subservient to no boss, no one gives him orders;41 he designs is own work-day, if not as an individual then as a member of a group that is small enough so that every individual can participate meaningfully in the decisions that are made.
+Modern jobs tend to be psychologically stressful, but because they preferred the more comfortable village life to the tough life of the forest."
+This is hardly consistent with the anarchoprimitivists' image of the hunter-gatherer's life as one of ease and plenty.)
+In the foregoing case of mutual racial antagonism only one side - the Mbuti - consisted of hunter-gatherers, the villagers being cultivators of crops.
+For a possible example of racism in which both sides were hunter-gatherers, the Indians of the North American subarctic and the Eskimos hated and feared one another; they seldom met except to fight.
+How about homophobia?
+That wasn't unknown among hunter-gatherers either.
+According to Mrs. Thomas, homosexuality was not permitted among the Bushmen whom she knew (though it does not necessarily follow that this was true of all Bushman groups).
+Among the Mbuti, according to Turnbull, "homosexuality is never alluded to except as a great insult, under the most dire provocation."